-- Score "approaching" on the Spring Tennessee Comprehensive Assessment Program (TCAP) ELA test or the TCAP ELA retake and be assigned a tutor through the Tennessee Accelerating Literacy and Learning Corps (TN ALL Corps) for the following year; or - 2.
-Score "below" on the Spring TCAP ELA test, attend summer camp, maintain 90% attendance at the camp, and be assigned a tutor through TN ALL Corps for the following year.
+- 1. Score "approaching" on the Spring Tennessee Comprehensive Assessment Program (TCAP) ELA test or the TCAP ELA retake and be assigned a tutor through the Tennessee Accelerating Literacy and Learning Corps (TN ALL Corps) for the following year; or - 2.
+Score "below" on the Spring TCAP ELA test, attend a learning loss bridge summer camp, maintain 90 percent attendance at the camp, and be assigned a tutor through TN ALL Corps for the following year.

-Additionally, the law and State Board of Education Promotion and Retention Rule 0520-01-03-.16 requires students who are promoted to fourth grade via the above two pathways to demonstrate "adequate growth" before being promoted to fifth grade:
+Additionally, the law and State Board of Education Promotion and Retention Rule 0520-01-03-.16 requires students who are promoted to fourth grade via the above two pathways to demonstrate "adequate growth (AG)" before being promoted to fifth grade:

-A student who is promoted to the fourth (4th) grade pursuant to...(1 above) or ...(2 above)... must show adequate growth on the fourth (4th) grade ELA portion of the TCAP test as further defined in State Board Promotion and Retention Policy 3.300 before the student may be promoted to the fifth (5th) grade.
+A student who is promoted to the fourth (4th) grade pursuant to...[1 above] or ...[2 above]... must show [AG] on the fourth (4th) grade ELA portion of the TCAP test as further defined in State Board Promotion and Retention Policy 3.300, before the student may be promoted to the fifth (5th) grade.

-This technical guide describes the definition of adequate growth and provides detailed information regarding the fourth grade adequate growth methodology and business rules applied when calculating the fourth grade adequate growth.
+This technical guide describes the definition of AG and provides detailed information regarding the fourth grade AG methodology and business rules applied when calculating the fourth grade AG.
 Frequently asked questions (FAQ) are included.